hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/campaign/prepare_campaigns.rst

 * **`gs.path.google_drive`:** This assumes a particular path structure.
 You might want to mock this based on your file setup.
 * **Input validation:** Your original code may contain additional input validation checks.
 Add tests to cover each of these cases.

 By following these improvements, you'll have much more reliable and effective test coverage for the `prepare_campaigns.py` code.
-Remember to adapt the mocking strategy based on the specifics of your code and external dependencies.
+Remember to adapt the mocking Startegy based on the specifics of your code and external dependencies.